 LeDeR is a service improvement programme for people with a learning disability and autistic people.

-Established in 2017 and funded by NHS England and NHS Improvement, it's the first of its kind.
+Established in 2017 and funded by NHS England, it's the first of its kind.
 LeDeR works to:

 - improve care for people with a learning disability and autistic people

 - reduce health inequalities for people with a learning disability and autistic people

 - prevent people with a learning disability and autistic people from early deaths

 A LeDeR review looks at key episodes of health and social care the person received that may have been relevant to their overall health outcomes.
 We look for areas that need improvement and areas of good practice.
 We use these examples of good practice to share across the country.
 This helps reduce inequalities in care for people with a learning disability and autistic people.
 It reduces the number of people dying sooner than they should.

 So far, we’ve completed over 13000 reviews.
 We have found out lots of information and learning on the best way to carry out these reviews.
 We use the data and evidence to make a real difference to health and social care services across the country.